SegMatch: Segment based loop-closure for 3D point clouds: INTRODUCTION

 \section{INTRODUCTION}

-Loop-closure detection represents one of the key challenges of accurate Simultaneous Localization and Mapping (SLAM).
+Place recognition represents one of the key challenges of accurate Simultaneous Localization and Mapping (SLAM).
 As drift is inevitable when performing state estimation without global positioning information, reliable loop-closure detection is a crucial capability for many robotic platforms \cite{thrun2002robotic}.
-Many successful strategies for detecting loop-closures using images are proposed in the literature.
-However, image-based loop-closure can become unreliable when strong changes in illumination occur, and in the presence of strong viewpoint variations \cite{lowryvisual}.
+Many successful strategies for performing place recognition using images are proposed in the literature.
+However, image-based place recognition can become unreliable when strong changes in illumination occur, and in the presence of strong viewpoint variations \cite{lowryvisual}.
 Lidar-based localization, on the other hand, does not suffer from changes in external illumination, and since it captures geometry in a very fine resolution, does not suffer as much as vision when changes in viewpoint are present.
 This paper therefore considers 3D laser range-finders for their potential to provide robust localization in outdoor environments.

-Current strategies for detecting loop-closures in 3D laser data are primarily based on keypoint detection and matching \cite{bosse2013place}.
-In the context of performing place recognition on images, \citet{lowryvisual} state that using descriptors at the level of segments or objects could provide the benefits of both local and global features approaches.
+Current strategies for recognizing places in 3D laser data are primarily based on keypoint detection and matching \cite{bosse2013place}.
+In the context of performing place recognition on images, \citet{lowryvisual} state that using descriptors at the level of segments or objects could provide the benefits of both local and global feature approaches.
 Object or segment maps also offer several advantages over their metric and topological counterparts.
 Among others, these maps better represent situations where static objects can become dynamic, and are more closely related to the way humans perceive the environment \cite{thrun2002robotic}.